Who knew America has two West Coasts?

 Our next vessel proved to be seaworthy, and we paddled out through jungle-y terrain to the Orange River to begin our scouting for manatees.

-Ready to return to the natural wonders that Florida offers, we drove up through Port Charlotte and Venice (still didn’t feel like we were in the old country), to Sarasota where we headed inland a few miles to Myakka River State Park.
+Ready for more of the natural wonders that Florida offers, we drove up through Port Charlotte and Venice (still didn’t feel like we were in the old country), to Sarasota where we headed inland a few miles to Myakka River State Park.

 On the other hand, the Canopy Walkway beat any and all of our expectations.
 Built in 2000, this is the first of its kind in North America, and provides easy access to the oak/palm hammock canopy.